Carto-gis/site/docs/index.rst

 .. admonition:: Do I need to know programming?

-   At the beginning of this course, you can choose either the software-based or Python-based approach to Cartography.
+   In this course, you can choose either the software-based or Python-based approach to Cartography.
 In the software-based approach, we will work with `QGIS <https://www.qgis.org/en/site/>`_.
-While knowledge of Python programming can be beneficial, fluency in it is not required.
+While knowledge of Python programming can be beneficial and is needed on a basic level, fluency in it is not required.
 However, those who choose to take the Python-based approach are expected to already know the Python programming language and be familiar with GIS and data analysis in Python (particularly working with Pandas and Geopandas Library).
-Familiarity with creating plots in Python (for example, using Matplotlib) is welcome but not absolutely needed as these will be covered during the course.
+Familiarity with creating plots in Python (for example, using Matplotlib) is welcome but not absolutely needed as these will be briefly covered during the course.
 If you take the Python-based approach, you are advised to have previously completed the `Geo-Python <https://geo-python-site.readthedocs.io/en/latest/>`_ and `AutoGIS <https://autogis-site.readthedocs.io/en/latest/>`_ courses.

 .. admonition:: Previous knowledge of GIS and Cartography

-      This is an advance-level course a previous knolwedge of GIS concepts and cartographic principles are required.
+      This is an advanced-level course.
+A previous knolwedge of GIS concepts and cartographic principles are required.